rust-lang/book/nostarch/chapter16.md

 Let’s return to our example: `Arc<T>` and `Rc<T>` have the same API, so we fix our program by changing the `use` line, the call to `new`, and the call to `clone`.
-The code in Listing 16-15 will finally compile and run:
+The code in Listing 16-15 will finally compile and run.

 src/main.rs